gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Migration to version 3.x.x.md

 Please, find more details in [Getting started](https://developer.gini.net/gini-mobile-ios/GiniCaptureSDK/3.0.0-beta07/getting-started.html).

-# Migrate from Compoment API
+# Migrate from Component API

 The Component API allowed more UI customization options at the cost of a more difficult integration and maintenance.
 It was based on the view controllers, and you had to manage navigation between them and also update the navigation whenever we introduced